-When I wanted the new iPhone back in 2015, I shopped around.
+When I wanted the new iPhone, I shopped around.
 I knew a friend who worked for Verizon, and though I couldn’t use his discount, he said he’d look to see if my company offered our employees discounts.
 It did!

 Now, I worked for a fairly large company at the time, and we used Verizon phones for work.
 The discount was around 18 percent.
 Not bad.
 I even went over to AT&T, and my company had the same deal with them.
 This small discount could save you hundreds over the course of a year of cell phone bills.